side menu

 • The node should not have container runtime packages installed, such as containerd or Docker.

-Installation directly from the master node is currently not supported.
+Important: Installation directly from the master node is currently not supported.
 The installer in the form of a Docker image cannot be run on the same node where the master node is planned to be deployed, as the node should not have container runtime packages installed, such as containerd or Docker.
 In the absence of management nodes, install Docker on any other node of the future cluster, run the Docker image of the installer, install Deckhouse, and then remove the Docker image of the installer from the node along with Docker.

 1. Downloading Deckhouse images to the local image registry.